UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint3/PB.md

 - lowest priority
 - Related persona: Lara Foster

-#### AM-9 Client Search

-As a client, I would like to filter the service by different features, so that I can quickly find the service I required.

-- Using search bar
-- Search according to the feature.

-- Features(in search bar) can be edited and added in the future.

-- low priority
-- Related persona: Lara Foster

 #### AM-10 Client booking:

 As a client, I want to book an appointment with the service provider in the website.